 Every company needs a leader, but it doesn’t have to be a person.
 Your company should offer a product or service that competes on the market by offering great value to the customer.
 Knowing how to avoid failure as an entrepreneur means maximizing this value and your profit.

 Invest your time and money into a key product and service to turn it into your bread and butter.
 Minimize your costs in development, and target your energy towards adding value to your product or service.

 5. Only build what is needed.

+If you want to be a successful entrepreneur, you have to create what people want.
 The world is full of products nobody wants.
 Entrepreneurs who fail are makers of things.
 Entrepreneurs who succeed only make products people are willing to pay for.
 They create their products working with the customer.
 There is a symbiotic relationship between the product creator and the market.

 6. Sell before you build.

 Never assume that your idea is so good that people will pay for it.
 Ideas are cheap.
 The only way you can really know that you have something valuable is when you pre-sell it.
 You should be able to meet with a prospect and pre-sell your product to him.
 If you can’t you are either talking to the wrong person or you have the wrong product or wrong price.